Im-Rises/Chip8topia/README.md

 Major:

+- [ ] Add safe and unsafe code version
 - [ ] Improve disassembly view to draw only odd or even pc address?
-- [ ] Disassembly is not scrolling correctly and buggy
-- [ ] Add safe and unsafe code version

 - [ ] Correct the Xo-Chip games not working properly on T8NKS
 - [ ] Correct all opcode tables (be more explicit and check correctly opcode for incorrect opcodes)